SzyM0/POWcrypto/readme.md

 - **Wallets**: Digital wallets used to store and transfer the cryptocurrency.
 - **Blockchain**: The complete ledger of all transactions, consisting of a chain of blocks.

-Data will be stored in a database.
-Although the final choice of the database has not been made yet, TinyDB is a potential candidate due to its simplicity and ease of use with Python.
+Data will be stored in a database TinyDB  due to its simplicity and ease of use with Python.

 ## Components